-- GPS enabled — Up to six locating technologies help the response center find seniors even in remote locations, in dim lighting, or in the dark of night.
-It tracks the wearer through breadcrumb technologies and even works in homes without a landline.
+- GPS enabled — Advanced GPS locator technology help the response center find seniors even in remote locations, and even works in homes without a landline.

-- AutoAlert fall detection — The system can detect most falls and automatically alerts the response center.1 If there’s no verbal response after a fall is detected, the response center will summon emergency medical services.
+- Fall detection — The system can detect most falls and automatically alerts the response center.
+If there’s no verbal response after a fall is detected, the response center will summon emergency medical services.